Manual for supervisors, reviewers and decision-makers

 The annual follow-up is carried out by the doctoral student and supervisor in consultation with the examiner.
 The examiner must review the documentation in the ISP.

 Once the annual follow-up has been completed, the principal supervisor approves the study plan by selecting “Approve version (annual follow-up)”, which is then forwarded to the examiner.
-The principal supervisor should inform the examiner if the ISP is unchanged and can be approved by the examiner, or if the ISP contains significant revisions that must first be approved by the examiner and then forwarded to the head of doctoral studies.
-Enter this information in the message box.
+The principal supervisor should inform the examiner if the ISP only contains only minor changes and can be approved by the examiner, or if the ISP contains significant revisions and must first be approved by the examiner and then forwarded to the head of doctoral studies.
+Enter this information in the message box that appears when the ISP is to be forwarded in the system.

 If the examiner does not approve the follow-up, it is returned to the doctoral student (and supervisor).
-The examiner must then have written comments in the message box about what actions to take.
+The examiner should then write a comment in the message box about what actions to take.

 Filling in the ISP